Claude Monet visits the cultural metropolis – Basel invites you on a cultural city break

 Basel lies at the tripoint of Switzerland, Germany, and France, and has therefore developed into a true trinational agglomeration – a melting pot of three nationalities.
 Around 180,000 people now live in the city of Basel alone.
 Above all, however, this major Swiss city is known for its top-class cultural offerings.

-Besides a globally unique density of museums with numerous renowned collections and special exhibitions, it is above all “Art Basel” Basel’s reputation as a respected art metropolis confirms
+Besides a globally unique density of museums with numerous renowned collections and special exhibitions, it is above all "Art Basel" as one of the world's most important art fairs that confirms Basel's reputation as a respected art metropolis

 Furthermore, the city on the Rhine captivates its visitors with a wealth of masterpieces of modern architecture.
 Within these buildings, one can still sense the multifaceted history of this metropolis.
 The well-preserved old town, in particular, with its numerous historic houses and buildings dating back to the 15th century, fascinates not only architecture and history enthusiasts.
 These factors make Basel a popular destination for short trips and city breaks.